rellermeyer/TUD-DistributedSystems/docs/report.md

 - Byzantine behavior tolerance

 Along with the development we have built a set of tests which tested every feature we implemented.
-This way we ensured that every module did its work properly.
+This way we ensured that every module works properly.

 We have built a total of 17 tests through which coordinators and participants exchange messages and perform the corresponding message verification and decision making processes.
-These tests ensure the implementation correctness by creating protocol instances and making coordinator replicas and participants conduct several distributed commit protocols.
+These tests ensure the implementation correctness.
 A different number of transactions, coordinator replicas and participants is used to test the system's resilience to multiple message passing.
-The ability to abort a transaction was also tested.

 The following tests were implemented: